josedelrey/seg2gis/README.md

 ## Use your own imagery

-Inference requires an 8-bit RGB georeferenced raster and a trained checkpoint.
-Use a config with the same model architecture and encoder as the checkpoint;
+Start with an 8-bit RGB georeferenced raster and a trained PyTorch state-dictionary checkpoint.
+Train one with the [INRIA workflow](#reproduce-the-inria-experiments) or supply your own.
+Use [configs/default.json](configs/default.json) as a starting point, matching the architecture and encoder to your checkpoint.
-[configs/default.json](configs/default.json) provides the configuration structure.
-Checkpoints must contain a PyTorch model state dictionary compatible with the configured model.

 Inference automatically uses CUDA when available, otherwise CPU.

 ```powershell
 python scripts/predict_full_image.py `